Nehapatil75/Power_Bi-_Dashboard_Project/README.md

 #Technologies Used:
 Power BI: Utilized for dashboard creation and visualization.
-Data Source: Netflix dataset used for analysis.
+Data Source: Netflix dataset used for analyysis.